Bryce Hospital: Wyatt v. Stickney

 The case of Wyatt v.
-Stickney came to a conclusion after 33 years, through the tenure of nine Alabama governors and fourteen state mental health commissioners, the longest mental health case in national history.
+Stickney concluded after 33 years, the longest mental health case in United States history.
 The State of Alabama estimates its litigation expenses at over $15 million.

-Future of Bryce Hospital
+Future

-Gov. Bob Riley announced on December 30, 2009 that Bryce Hospital was to relocate into a newly constructed facility across McFarland Boulevard in Tuscaloosa, and the University of Alabama (UA) would take over the current Bryce campus.
+Gov. Bob Riley announced on December 30, 2009, that Bryce Hospital was to relocate into a newly constructed facility across McFarland Boulevard in Tuscaloosa, and The University of Alabama (UA) would take over the current Bryce campus.
 For several years the university had sought the 180 acre parcel of land, which is adjacent to its landlocked campus.

 Riley said that a hospital for about 268 patients had been envisioned but the final size was yet to be determined.
-The deal, approved by Gov. Bob Riley and the Alabama Department of Mental Health on December 30, 2009 was worth $72 million in cash for Mental Health to build a replacement hospital.
-The university will pay $50 million in cash and Mental Health will get another $22 million in state bond money.
+The deal, approved by Gov. Bob Riley and the Alabama Department of Mental Health on December 30, 2009, was worth $72 million in cash, including the construction of a replacement hospital, which was done under UA's supervision and direction.
+The university paid $50 million in cash and Mental Health received another $22 million in state bond money.
 The university pledged another $10 million to clean up environmental problems on the Bryce grounds and restore the main hospital building, construction of which started in 1853.